 The Stretching Room

 As the room "stretches" (Is the ceiling rising or the floor sinking?
 It depends on which version of the Haunted Mansion you visit), the dignified portraits reveal more and get sillier until the stretching stops.
 The Ghost Host intones that there are no windows or doors in the room, and that he holds our fate—which may have something to do with the corpse hanging from the dome at the top of the room.

 The vehicles, known as Doom Buggies, use Disney's Omnimover system.
 Originally designed for Disneyland's Adventure Through Inner Space attraction, the endless, ever-moving stream of vehicles offers huge ride capacity (and requires the familiar warning that "the walkway is moving at the same speed as the vehicles.")
 Imagineers tweaked the Omnimover concept by giving the Doom Buggies the ability to independently turn and tilt.
 Using Rafferty's filmmaking comparison, the guests are like cameras, and the vehicles pan and focus their attention at precise moments during the ride.

-In the first act, the tension builds as weird things happen in the library, music room, conservatory, corridor of doors, and the endless hallway (the latter is one of my favorite Haunted Mansion scenes).
+In the first act, the tension builds as weird things happen in the library, music room, conservatory, corridor of doors, and the endless hallway (the latter is one of our favorite Haunted Mansion scenes).
 Objects randomly float, a hand pushes against a coffin lid, a grandfather clock tolls 13, and mournful wails beckon behind strange doors.
 These unseen creatures are perhaps the scariest part of the ride and reflect the influence of Imagineering legend Claude Coats, who wanted the Haunted Mansion to be a mostly frightening experience.